andysandford/sm64-livesplit-autosplitter/README.md

 If everything has been configured correctly LiveSplit should start when you start or reset your emulator.

 # Known issues
 Doing Metal Cap as the last star of HMC does not trigger the split.
+It will instead trigger after the last proper star of HMC, causing a split one star early.

 # Example configs
 ## 16 Star No LBLJ